Mandatory Player Assessments

 These assessments are not a competition!

-We understand and recognize that the vast majority of players may not have touched a baseball since our assessments last year.
+We understand and recognize that the vast majority of players may not have touched a baseball since our season last year.
 Please inform your child that assessments are absolutely not competitive and that there should be no pressure or stress associated with them.
 Every single player will be placed on a balanced team with a supportive coach.

 In addition to our regular season programming, we have an extensive and comprehensive player and coach development program being offered this year (at no extra cost) for those players who are interested in the opportunity to improve their baseball skills.
 We are very focused on providing programming this Spring that is focused on fun and teamplay for our players with a lot of opportunity to improve if desired.